This post may contain affiliate links. Please read our disclosure policy.

 Oftentimes, heavy metals go unnoticed because protein powders are considered a supplement and do not need to be approved by the FDA.
 Your protein powder brand should pay for “heavy metal testing” as well as easily disclose the results to you when asked.
 As you can see, it’s not easy to find a vegan protein powder for smoothies that you can feel really good about!

-Plant-based protein powders also have an impressive side effect.
 By grinding up the plants, the nutrients are pre-digested and ready for your body to absorb immediately.
 The vitamins, amino acids, and minerals become easily accessible to the body.
+Plant-based protein powders can give you the same results that other powders do.
+They just leave out all the antibiotics, toxins, and lactose.

 Now, time for you to spill all your protein secrets with me!
 Please share in the comments your fav protein to add to smoothies, or what you’re looking for (and not finding) in a vegan protein powder.

-You might Also Like…
+You might Also Love…

 Leave a Comment